Tuning Azure Data Lake Storage Gen1 for performance

 Structure your data set

-When data is stored in Data Lake Store, the file size, number of files, and folder structure have an impact on performance.
+When data is stored in Data Lake Storage Gen1, the file size, number of files, and folder structure have an impact on performance.
 The following section describes best practices in these areas.

 Typically, analytics engines such as HDInsight and Azure Data Lake Analytics have a per-file overhead.
 If you store your data as many small files, this can negatively affect performance.